Honestly, you should really start collecting emails from day one!

 - Provide you with analytical insight – This allows you to know what works and doesn’t work.
 It shows you all the numbers associated with each form and landing page (how many people received it, how many people opened it, and how many people clicked through with the links sent).
 I use and recommend ConvertKit however there are other EMPs that you may want to consider (based on your preference, needs, and budget).
 You could always start with one EMP and then switch to a different one later on (if you can’t decide right away).

-- The 4 main email marketing providers that you will want to consider is ConvertKit, MailerLite, ConstantContact, and MailChimp.
-(In that order?)
+- The 4 main email marketing providers that you will want to consider are ConvertKit, MailerLite, ConstantContact, and MailChimp.
+(In that order!)

 I previously used MailChimp because it’s free up to 2,000 email subscribers and I noticed other bloggers using it.
 I mean who wants to pay for services when you are first starting out – especially when you aren’t making any money from your blog yet?? . . .
 I know I didn’t!
 I noticed some bad reviews/comments in different FB groups about MailChimp.